 GPU Computing SDK

 The NVIDIA GPU Computing SDK provides hundreds of code samples and covers a wide range of applications/techniques to help you get started on the path of writing software with CUDA C/C++ or DirectCompute.
-On Oakley, the SDK has been installed in
+On Oakley, the SDK binaries are located in

-$CUDA_HOME (an environment variable set when you load the module).
+$CUDA_HOME is an environment variable set when you load the module).

 Programming in CUDA

 Please visit the following link to learn programming in CUDA, http://developer.nvidia.com/cuda-education-training.
 The link also contains tutorials on Optimizing CUDA codes to obtain greater SpeedUp.
 One can also refer to the following webpage for some more CUDA optimization techniques, http://www.cs.berkeley.edu/~volkov/